-The Chief Constable is a trustee of the Blue Lamp Trust, which is a private company, limited by guarantee, providing support to vulnerable people, grants to local schemes which work towards reducing crime, the fear of crime and the risk of fire and operates a driver education and training facility.
+The Chief Constable is an unpaid trustee of the Blue Lamp Trust, which is a private company, limited by guarantee.
+The Blue Lamp Trust is also a charitable trust, providing support to vulnerable people, grants to local schemes which work towards reducing crime, the fear of crime and the risk of fire and operates a driver education and training facility.
 The Chief Constable's liability is limited and the purposes of the company will be clear from its memorandum of association; however, as one of a small number of trustees, the Chief Constable exerts influence over the company and its objectives and operations.
 The Commissioner also made grants to the company to enable it to fulfil its objectives.
 In 2012/13, grants to the trust and payments for services received by the constabulary totalled £110,000.
 Whilst not material to the Group, these grants represent a significant proportion of the turnover of the Trust.